 Providing a written brief to a photographer sounds painfully obvious.
 But there are briefs and then there are briefs.
 It’s the detail that counts.
 Here are some of the points you should always aim to cover in a comprehensive brief.

-Put it in writing: While it’s always helpful to meet in person, it’s equally important you provide a written brief to serve both as a reference during the shoot and as a way of measuring the success of an assignment.
+Put it in writing: While it’s always helpful to meet in person, it’s equally important you provide a written brief.
+This serves both as a reference during the shoot and as a way of measuring the success of an assignment.
 If there are disagreements over what was expected, a written brief becomes an essential reference.

 Provide style samples: Most editors have a clear idea of the type of image they’re hoping to see.
 Though it’s tempting to trust a photographer based on their portfolio, if you want to reduce the risk of disappointment, it’s a great idea to include style references in your brief.
 Show the photographer what you like, and what you expect them to deliver.